Steel prices remain flat in thin trade

-New Delhi, May 19 (PTI) There was no change in the pattern of trading at the local steel market in the national capital today as prices continued to move in a tight range in scattered deals and settled around overnight levels.
+New Delhi, Apr 21 (PTI) The local steel market remained steady in the national capital today after prices moved in a narrow range in the absence of buying support and pegged at last levels.

-Traders said adequate stocks position against negligible enquiries from construction units, kept steel prices unchanged.
+Traders said absence of worthwhile activity amid tight funds position kept steel prices unchanged.

 Following are todays quotations (in Rs per tonne):